Not Just Boring Machines

 We wandered the back section a bit and I noted that Warren conspicuously completely skipped the silliest display of all.
 But I won’t – the Tuttle and Bailey company enjoys a lovely display of air vents and heat registers.
-I was mesmerized by the complete lameness of the display.
+I was mesmerized by the complete… um… blandness of the display.
 But I guess the company has a winning formula as they’re still in business selling the same products as of 2006.
 I suppose they found their niche.

 From there we learned about Raymond Engineering’s history and their early “black boxes” and missile guidance systems.
 Good stuff.
 Up next was the Corbin Company display.
 Corbin was a major player in early New Britain and made everything from locking mechanisms to door mechanisms to mail slots to cars.
 If it was metal, they made it.
 In fact, next time you are in an oldish administrative building or church, note the copper colored thing that eases the door closed.
 Chances are it’s a Corbin!

 Aren’t we all, Warren, aren’t we all.
 Turns out, those elitist snobs over there at the Lock Museum got 3 million bucks from the lock industry so they outbid the NBIM every time any of a New Britain company’s historical locks are on eBay or at some obscure auction somewhere.
-Not only that, they got to build their own building to house their collection while the NBIM still must rent a 2nd floor room from CCSU’s downtown building.
-(In 2015, the museum moved to a more spacious first floor room in the same building.)
+Not only that, they got to build their own building to house their collection while the NBIM still must rent a section of floor room from CCSU’s downtown building.
 I promised to treat those uppity lock jerks accordingly when we get out there.
 Anyone that upsets Warren upsets me.

 The Stanley collection is the star of the show.
 Each antique tool is worth hundreds of dollars – in fact, one teeny tiny little folding ruler about the size of my pinky was said to be worth $600.
-At this point I realized it was past 5 o’clock and Warren was keeping the joint open just for us (Surprisingly, there were no other visitors during our time there).
+At this point I realized it was past 5 o’clock and Warren was keeping the joint open just for us.
 We apologized and he acted as though we were crazy for doing so.
 We still had to get to the tape measure, saw, and router displays!
 (EdHill got excited for a second at the mention of routers until he realized there were no computers involved.)
 After that, it was over to the back wall and a real boring machine.

 I only know how to watch my dad use all those tools.

-Just before leaving, a really old guy (a Mr. Van Dorn) ambled out of the office to thank us for coming.
+Just before leaving, an elderly guy (a Mr. Van Dorn) ambled out of the office to thank us for coming.
 He was curious where we were from, seeing as though we took more pictures of the place than probably anyone in its history.
 I spoke the truth and he was genuinely excited for us and eager to see what you are reading now.
 I promised that I’d send the link and hook him up with the book when it comes out.

 If 10% of my visits go this well, I’d consider CTMQ a resounding success.
 Especially if, as a last gesture of goodwill before leaving, each museum sets up such an easy joke as this: